CrunchBang Linux: BunsenLabs

 BunsenLabs Linux is a community-organized successor to Crunchbang.
-It is based on the Debian 10 (Buster) stable release.
+It was originally based on the Debian 10 (Buster) stable release.
 Between the 17th and 30th of September 2015, CrunchBang's domain began redirecting to BunsenLabs.

 BunsenLabs is one of the few modern Debian-based live distributions that still offers a CD edition supporting 32-bit systems, with both the X Window System and a modern version of Firefox, making the distro useful for running on old computers with just around 1 GB of RAM.

-The latest version BunsenLabs "Boron", based on Debian 12, was released on 24 Jan 2024.
+The latest version BunsenLabs "Carbon", based on Debian 13, was released on 11 February 2026.

 CrunchBang++

 CrunchBang PlusPlus (#!++) was developed in response to Newborough's announcement of the end of CrunchBang.
 It is currently based on the Debian Trixie (release 13) distribution.
 Release 1.0 was announced on 29 April 2015.
 A version based on Debian 10.0 was released on 8 July 2019.
 The version based on Debian 11.0 was released on 16 August 2021, version based on Debian 11.1 was released on 23 September 2021.
-The version based on Debian 12.0 was released on 11 June, 2023.
-The latest version based on Debian 13.0 was released on 19 August, 2025.
+The version based on Debian 12.0 was released on 11 June 2023.
+The latest version based on Debian 13.0 was released on 19 August 2025.